The Biloxi Tribe is a Siouan-speaking Indian tribe that lived in the Southeast.

 As in many largely agrarian societies, control of access to granaries and storage facilities, as well as controlled distribution of their contents, led to a stratified society revolving around the Yaaxitąąyą, or "Great Sacred One," the highest ruling noble, king, or queen.
 The Yaaxitąąyą had a cadre of lesser nobles or deputies called ixi.
 The Biloxi word for king or chief, ąyaaxi or yaaxi, is also the word for medicine man or shaman.
 Thus, the political rulers were also spiritual practitioners.

 While little is known of Biloxi funeral practices among commoners, the bodies of deceased ąyaaxi were dried in fire and smoke.
 The preserved bodies were placed in an upright position on red poles stuck into the ground around the central interior of a temple.
 The deceased would be set up on a platform near the front entrance of the temple.
 Food would be "offered" daily by visitors

 The surviving Biloxi gradually migrated from Mississippi to Louisiana and Texas.
 They merged with other peoples such as Caddo, Choctaw, and most recently, Tunica people.
-Although much of tribal structure had disappeared by 1892 and 1893, they still traced descent in the maternal line, in a matrilineal kinship system.
+Although much of the tribal structure had disappeared by 1892 and 1893, they still traced descent in the maternal line in a matrilineal kinship system.

 Three clans were active: Ita aⁿyadi, Deer people; Oⁿʇi aⁿyadi, Bear people; and Naqotodc̷a aⁿyadi, Alligator people.
 Most Biloxi identified as Deer people.